-The Clearinghouse is a database that contains information about violations of Federal Motor Carrier Safety Administration (FMCSA)’s drug and alcohol testing program for Commercial Driver’s License (CDL) holders.
+The FMCSA Clearinghouse is an online database that contains information about violations of Federal Motor Carrier Safety Administration (FMCSA)’s drug and alcohol testing program for Commercial Driver’s License (CDL) holders.
 It gives employers, the FMCSA, State Driver Licensing Agencies (SDLAs), and law enforcement personnel real-time information about commercial driver’s license (CDL) and commercial learner’s permit (CLP) holders’ drug and alcohol program violations.
 The Clearinghouse was implemented on January 6, 2020, and its requirements are specified in 49 CFR 382, subpart G§§382.701—382.727.

-What information does the FMCSA Clearinghouse contain?
+What information does the Clearinghouse contain?

-The Clearinghouse contains records of violations of drug and alcohol prohibitions in 49 CFR Part 382, Subpart B, including positive drug or alcohol test results and test refusals.
+The Drug and Alcohol Clearinghouse contains records of violations of drug and alcohol prohibitions in 49 CFR Part 382, Subpart B, including positive drug or alcohol test results and test refusals.
 Additionally, when a driver completes the return-to-duty (RTD) process and follow-up testing plan, this information is also recorded in the Clearinghouse.

 It is mandated by the MAP–21 legislation, a comprehensive federal funding and authorization act, encompassing federal aid for highways and highway and transit safety programs.